posted

 Introducing your new cat to your other pets at home can be a tricky process.
 However, it is one of the most important things to do correctly with your cat or kitten.
 Here are some hints to ease the change.

 Take your new cat into your home in a cat carrier.
-Many shelters, including the Animal Rescue League, provide you with a cardboard carrier when you adopt a pet.
-Carry the cat into your home in this carrier.
-Immediately confine the newcomer to one room with a litter box, food, water, and a bed.
+Immediately confine the newcomer to one room with food, water, a litter box and a bed.

-Leave the newcomer completely separated from other pets in the home for a few days to start.
-During this time, take a bath towel and rub it on your new cat.
-Just rub it like the cat is wet and you are trying to dry him off.
+During the time your cat is separated from your other cats, take a towel and rub it on your new cat - kind of like the cat is wet and you're trying to dry them off.
 Then take that same towel and rub it on the resident cat(s).
-Leave that towel in your living room or around the house where your resident cats hang out.
+Leave the towel in your living room or around the house where your resident cats hang out.
 What you are doing is taking the scent of your new cat and putting it on the resident ones.
-Take a second towel and do the same procedure, only backwards, starting with your resident cats to the newcomer one.
-Leave that towel in the room with your newcomer cat.
+Take a second towel and do the same, only backwards, rubbing it first on your resident cats and then the newcomer.
+Leave that towel in the room with your new cat.

 Scent is absolutely critical to getting cats used to each other.
 By doing this exercise every day, you are getting their scent onto each other.
 When they meet face to face, they all smell like something they are used to.
-You can escalate the procedure by taking cooking vanilla and dabbing it on the base of their tails, where they can’t lick.
-It just cements the scent issue, making them smell the same scent, vanilla.
+You can escalate the process by taking a small bit of cooking vanilla and dabbing it on the base of their tails, where they can’t lick.
+It cements the scent process, making them smell the same.
 Do this every other day.

-After a time, switch the cats.
-Take the newcomer cat and place him in the rest of the house, and put your resident cat in the room where you had sequestered the newcomer cat.
-The newcomer can then explore his new surroundings, and spread his scent around the house.
+After a time, allow the cats to explore each other's spaces - still without face-to-face contact.
+Take the newcomer and place them in the rest of the house, and put your resident cat in the room where you had sequestered the new cat.
+The newcomer can then explore their new surroundings and spread their scent around the house.
 This allows both animals to become used to the scent of the other before actual face-to-face contact.
 This process may take a few hours or a few days, depending on how the cats react.
-Start with a couple areas, and then switch back.
+Start with a couple hours and then switch back.
 The next day, do a couple more hours.

 After a few days of this separation, towels, and switching the cats’ living areas, it is time for an introduction.
-Only do this when you are going to be home, and do not leave the cats out together unsupervised for a period of time, after the initial introduction.
-Open the door to the sequestered room, and allow the cat to come out on his own time.
-Let him explore, and allow the cats to meet each other on their own terms.
+Only do this when you are going to be home, and do not leave the cats out together unsupervised for a period of time after the initial introduction.
+Open the door to the sequestered room, and allow the cat to come out on their own time.
+Let them explore, and allow the cats to meet each other on their own terms.

 Avoid forcing a meeting between your cats.
-They may cause unnecessary fighting.
-Let them get acquainted gradually to help develop a positive relationship and lessen territorial problems.
+That may cause unnecessary fighting.
+Let them get acquainted gradually to help develop a positive relationship and lessen the chance of territorial issues.

 One good way to build a good relationship with the cats is to reward them when they are in the same room or same proximity and behaving appropriately.
 They don’t need to love each other from day one, but they do need to be able to be in the same room together without warfare.
-If they are OK with each other, give them treats, and tell them “good kitties” in a soft voice.
-You also can take a fishing pole toy and play with them together, as this will be a fun activity for both of them.
+If they are OK with each other, give them treats, and praise them in a soft voice.
+If they are playful, you also can take a wand or fishing pole toy and play with them together as this will be a fun activity for both of them.